 According to recent studies from the Harvard Business Review, a third of all CRM projects fail.
 And if that isn’t enough to stop you in your tracks, 43% of businesses with CRM platforms use fewer than half of the features their CRM platform offers.

 But why are so many businesses failing to use CRMs to their full potential?
-The short answer is that when it comes to CRM, many businesses focus on one specific element or department rather than the organization as a whole.
+The short answer is that when it comes to CRM, many businesses focus on one specific element or department rather than the organisation as a whole.

 Instead of considering customer relationship management and customer experience (CX) as an ongoing and ever-evolving journey, countless companies think in terms of “just sales,” “just marketing,” or “just customer service.”
 As such, many users ignore the wealth of business-boosting tools and functionality that modern CRM systems offer.